 Interrail valid!
 Reminder: Please check if a ticket will exceed your daily price (Total Interrail price/days).

-Everywhere is written that “Only Arlanda tickets are valid”, but Interrail is as well valid.
+Everywhere is written that “Only Arlanda tickets are valid”, but Interrail is valid as well.

 Flygbussarna is the bus company that sells tickets for Adult Single 99 SEK (~ €10), and Youth (8-17) single 89 SEK (~ €8).
 Every 10 minutes, takes 45 minutes.